hujhax/austin-improv-wiki/Troupes/Ball&Chain.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2014 application to perform at [[The Hideout Theatre]]:<blockquote>She's a hip gal from modern day Austin.
+Their press blurb, taken from a 2014 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>She's a hip gal from modern day Austin.

 He's a fast-talking guy from 20s-era Chicago.